More clarity for understanding your cellar

 Update stock directly from the wine detail

-Another important improvement is that you can adjust stock directly from the wine’s detail page.
+A key part of the system is that you can adjust stock directly from the wine’s detail page.
 That makes stock control feel much more natural.

 You do not need to leave the wine view, remember numbers elsewhere, or turn inventory updates into a chore.
 You are already looking at the wine, so you can correct its status in the same flow.